SUMMER 2020 HAS ENDED.

 Both formats offer equal Wellesley credit, meet listed distribution requirements, and qualify for other attributes of Wellesley College courses.

 Earn College Credit – Summer Online courses include the same curriculum found in our on campus courses, so students earn a letter grade and the same credits online as a full semester in the classroom.

 Your Time, Your Course – Access the course and lecture material 24/7 to create a learning environment around your schedule each week without ever coming to campus.
 You'll participate in periodic live online classroom sessions throughout the semester to interact face to face with faculty and peers.*

 8-Week Semester – Our online summer courses are 8-weeks long.
 Wellesley Summer Online adheres to the same high level academic standards expected of a Wellesley College on campus course, and you will earn the same amount of credit.

 Work Alongside Fellow Students – You won't be learning alone.
 Wellesley Summer Online courses are designed to be highly interactive, encourage group discussion, participation, and work in a collaborative environment.

 Learn from Wellesley Faculty – All of our courses are designed and taught by accredited accomplished Wellesley College Faculty and are modeled after on campus courses.
 Faculty treat an online course as they do an on campus course, with regular feedback, office hours, and live sessions throughout the semester.

-Student Disability Services
+Accessibility and Disability Services